node-red/node-red.github.io/docs/getting-started/docker-custom.md

 ### Debian based containers

 As well as the Alpine based containers the Node-RED Docker git project also includes a script to build a version of the Node-RED Docker containers based on the Debian Linux Distribution.
-This is useful as Debian is a more mainstream Linux distribution and many nodes include instructions on how to install prerequistes.
+This is useful as Debian is a more mainstream Linux distribution and many nodes include instructions on how to install prerequisites.

 You can build the containers locally by running the following commands: